adambiltcliffe/codex/readme.md

 Building cards and upgrade cards

-Requirement to have tech buildings/unlocked specs to play units Requirement to have right hero to cast spells
+Requirement to have tech buildings/unlocked specs to play units

 Hero level up on death
 Hero cooldown